MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 # Supported Windows guests
-This article lists the Windows operating systems supported as guests in Hyper-V on Windows, as well provides information about integration services.
+This article lists the operating system combinations supported in Hyper-V on Windows.
+It will also introduction to integration services and other factors in support.

 > Windows 10 runs as a guest operating system on Windows 8.1 and Windows Server 2012 R2 Hyper-V hosts.